 Single-Zone vs. Multi-Zone Mini-Splits

 - Multi-zone mini-split: One outdoor unit connects to 2–5 indoor handlers, each independently controlled.
-Cost: $5,500–$12,000+ depending on number of zones.
 Most cost-effective way to condition multiple rooms without ductwork.

 Mini-splits also qualify for the federal 25C tax credit when they meet ENERGY STAR efficiency thresholds, reducing your out-of-pocket cost.